tomthebarbarian/tinyapp/README.md

 if user is logged it but does not own the URL with the given ID: returns HTML with a relevant error message DONE

-#### GET /u/:id DONE BUT MINOR
+#### GET /u/:id DONE

 if URL for the given ID exists: redirects to the corresponding long URL DONE

 if URL for the given ID does not exist:
-(Minor) returns HTML with a relevant error message
+(Minor) returns HTML with a relevant error message DONE

-#### POST /urls DONE BUT MINOR
+#### POST /urls DONE

 if user is logged in: Done
 generates a short URL, saves it, and associates it with the user DONE redirects to /urls/:id, where :id matches the ID of the newly saved URL DONE if user is not logged in:
 (Minor)
-returns HTML with a relevant error message
+returns HTML with a relevant error message DONE

-#### POST /urls/:id DONE BUT MINOR
+#### POST /urls/:id DONE

 if user is logged in and owns the URL for the given ID: updates the URL DONE redirects to /urls DONE

 if user is not logged in:
-(Minor) returns HTML with a relevant error message
+(Minor) returns HTML with a relevant error message Done

-if user is logged it but does not own the URL for the given ID:
-(Minor) returns HTML with a relevant error message
+if user is logged it but does not own the URL for the given ID:DONE (Minor) returns HTML with a relevant error message

-#### POST /urls/:id/delete DONE BUT MINOR
+#### POST /urls/:id/delete DONE
 if user is logged in and owns the URL for the given ID: deletes the URL DONE

 redirects to /urls DONE

 if user is not logged in:

-(Minor) returns HTML with a relevant error message if user is logged it but does not own the URL for the given ID:
+(Minor) returns HTML with a relevant error message DONE

+if user is logged it but does not own the URL for the given ID:
-(Minor) returns HTML with a relevant error message
+(Minor) returns HTML with a relevant error message DONE

 #### GET /login DONE